fearlessit/straightpoolscores/README.md

 - You can change the default "Player 1" and "Player 2" names by clicking them.

-If you are interested in the further development, go ahead, and maybe dropping a message for me would be nice?
+If you are interested in further development or using this in part of a bigger context, please go ahead.
+Maybe dropping a message for me would be a nice thing, though.

 ## Links
 - https://en.wikipedia.org/wiki/Straight_pool